 Chapter 3 – “The Law Don’t Contemplate a Trial”: Due Process

 Controversially, Section 6 of the 1850 law forbid any testimony from alleged freedom seekers.
 Yet some U.S. Commissioners allowed the accused to testify, for varying reasons.
 Likewise, while the statute made no provision that the accused would have the benefit of legal representation, anti-slavery lawyers routinely found their way into the hearing room.
 Moreover, commissioners had considerable leeway in determining what constituted “satisfactory proof” to establish the identity of the accused, a task complicated by the presence of anti-slavery attorneys, who regularly challenged the legitimacy of the documentation, or the veracity of its description.
 This chapter will examine how U.S. Commissioners and anti-slavery activists interacted in the hearing room, illuminating how commissioners’ practices (and deviations from the fine print of the statute) affected the law’s implementation.

-Chapter 4 – From Notorious to Nameless: The Evolving Memory of Commissioners – Submitted in November 2019
+Chapter 4 – From Notorious to Nameless: A Historiographic Survey – Submitted in November 2019

 This chapter will survey postwar accounts of commissioners and their operations, including memoirs authored by former commissioners themselves, to show the evolving historical memory surrounding the law’s enforcers.
 After dissecting public memory, this chapter will explore historiographical treatments of commissioners from Wilbur Siebert’s 1898 study, through 20th century scholarship to the most recent historiographical innovations, led by Richard Blackett and Robert Churchill.